Announcement Lorem ipsum dolor sit amet, consectetur adipiscing elit. Nam consequat at arcu et tincidunt.

 Recognizing Students’ Tenacity

-Each spring, Communities In Schools of Chicago recognizes hard-working students who don’t normally get attention for school success.
-These students may have struggled with their attendance, behavior, or grades, but with the help of a dedicated CIS of Chicago Student Supports Manager and other caring adults at their school, they persevered to meet their goals.
+At the beginning of the school year, these students set goals to improve their attendance, behavior, grades, or social and emotional skills.
+With the help of a dedicated CIS of Chicago Student Supports Manager and other caring adults at their school, they made tremendous progress on their goals.

 This Year's Tenacity Award Winners

-In 2024, the Carnahan Family Tenacity Awards were presented to:
+In 2025, the Carnahan Family Tenacity Awards were presented to:

-Acero – Brighton Park Elementary School
+Acero Charter Schools – Brighton Park

-Acero – Rufino Tamayo Elementary School
+Acero Charter Schools – Rufino Tamayo

 Art In Motion